rimachaib/project-flaschard-o-matic/README.md

 ## The Study Screen

-The study screen has seven features:
+The Study Screen has seven features:

 1. A breadcrumb navigation bar with links to home, followed by the name of the deck being studied and finally the text "Study".
 2. The deck title as a primary header.